LITTLE ALBERT

 The Psychological Care of Infant & Child

-In 1920, two psychological researchers did an experiment on their child, Albert.
-They conditioned him to fear rats, and then rabbits, cats, fur hats, and even beards.
+In 1920, John B. Watson and his graduate student, Rosalie Rayner, did an experiment on their child, Albert.
+This experiment was part of their psychology research at Johns Hopkins University, and was published in a famous parenting book: The Psychological Care of Infant & Child.
+Watson and Rayner conditioned Albert to fear rats, and then rabbits, cats, fur hats, and even beards.
 (Santa Claus was terrifying.)
 They never de-conditioned him.

 Lyrics by Rachel Conrad